Would you like to come and work with us, as part of

 environment, supported by effective leadership at all levels?

-If you have the resilience to work in a dynamic,
+Do you have the resilience to work in a dynamic,

 trauma-informed environment, with pupils that have social, emotional, academic